Register your company in Hong Kong with our Special Anniversary discount!

 This amount is deposited to the employee's MPF account, subject to the relevant maximum and minimum income levels.

-For employees who receive a monthly salary, the current maximum and minimum relevant income levels are HKD 30,000 and HKD 7,100 respectively.
+The current maximum and minimum relevant income levels for employees who receive a monthly salary are HKD 30,000 and HKD 7,100, respectively.

 Employers also must deduct the contribution from the employee for a particular contribution period and deposit the same into the account.